kitchen

 It fits kitchen sinks, bathroom vanities, and honestly anywhere you need pull-out access in a deep cabinet.
 If your cabinet has a flat floor and your pipes run along the back or sides, this is the straightforward fix.
 Skip it if your garbage disposal sits dead center — it’ll block one or both baskets from sliding.

-Check current availability of the SimpleHouseware 2-tier organizer on Amazon
+Check current price on Amazon →

 The Alternatives